ndiego/blox-lite/readme.md

 > **Warning**
 >
 > Blox Lite is no longer being actively maintained and there is no guarantee the plugin will continue to work with new versions of WordPress.
-Consider transitioning to a native WordPress blocks.
+Consider transitioning to native WordPress blocks.